SPARCED/LinResSims/README.md

 `-n`: An MPI-specific flag for defining how many processor cores are utilized by a particular instance of code.
 Default value is 1 core.

-`--sim_config`: Specifies which simulation configuration file should be used for simulation with the LinRessims code.
-More on this in the **Configuration File** subsection.
+`--sim_config`: Specifies the name of the simulation configuration file should be used for simulation with the LinRessims code.

 ### Interactive Execution